BehzadBozorgtabar/LTS5_FER/ADAS&ME2/Publish_OnlineStream/README.md

 	-	line 20: specify the height of the image you want to read

 	-	line 22: beside mqttHost, type the hostname or the ip address of the mqtt broker for the publication step.
-Also, specify a clent name and the port number.
+Also, specify a client name and the port number.

-	-	line 23: specify the name of the topic you want to publish on
+	-	line 23: specify the name of the topic on which you want to publish the predictions to the mqtt broker